-At Meyer Van Severen, S.C. we defend individuals facing all theft charges.
+At Van Severen Law Office we defend individuals facing all theft charges.

 Under Wisconsin law, theft is a property crime that can take many forms.
 Most people think of this charge in terms of retail theft.
 One of the most commonly-charged theft crimes in Wisconsin is retail theft.
 That being said, this crime is much broader than the simple retail context.
 Shoplifting crimes are some of the most mitigated when considering all crimes.

-At Meyer Van Severen, S.C. we defend all criminal charges throughout Wisconsin.
+At Van Severen Law Office we defend all criminal charges throughout Wisconsin.
 We defend theft, shoplifting, and all other crimes throughout Wisconsin.
 Call us at (414) 270-0202 24/7.

 Theft is governed by Wisconsin Statute 943.20(1)(a); which defines theft as: